 Influencers don't always have to be in a sales role to use this strength effectively.
 Perhaps a team member always seems able to "lift" tired colleagues.
-Or maybe a manager can be relied on to persuade clients to give his team a little more time on a deadline.
-Both are effective influencers.
+Or maybe a manager can be relied on to persuade clients to give a little more time on a deadline.

 Team members who are strong in this area are often "behind the scenes" workers.
 They're good at sensing people's emotions and motivations.
 They're also skilled at helping others cope with emotional issues and conflict.